SloaneFox/WebEraser/README.md

 Firstly, install into your browser an extension called 'TamperMonkey', or one called 'GreaseMonkey', these are userscript managers.
 You can find the extension at the chrome web store: https://chrome.google.com/webstore/category/extensions, or at a firefox extensions website.

-Secondly, install this script by clicking on the link https://github.com/SloaneFox/WebEraser/raw/main/WebEraser.user.js.
+Secondly, install this script by clicking on the link: https://github.com/SloaneFox/WebEraser/raw/main/WebEraser.user.js.
 This js file can also be found above on this page, choose to view "raw".
 The userscript manager automatically spots the '.user.js' extension and will install the js file.

 ### How To Use